liquid4teur/Vagrant/README.md

 - Unselect Hyper-V and click OK.
 - You might have to reboot your machine for the changes to take effect.

-Also, VirtualBox Guest Additions must be installed so that things such as shared folders can function.
+**Warning (2)**: Also, VirtualBox Guest Additions must be installed so that things such as shared folders can function.
 Installing guest additions also usually improves performance since the guest OS can make some optimizations by knowing it is running within VirtualBox.

+**Warning (3)**: Verify that Intel VT-x (or Hardware Virtualization Feature) is enabled.
+It helps accelerate virtual machines created in a hypervisor.

 # Configuration